 Which is the more respected personal trainer certification?

-Although both NASM and ISSA CPT reviews tend to be very positive., the NASM CPT is generally considered more respected in the fitness industry due to its focus on more nuanced aspects of exercise science and movement mechanics.
+Although both NASM and ISSA CPT reviews tend to be very positive., the NASM CPT is generally considered more respected in the fitness industry due to its focus on more nuanced aspects of exercise science and movement mechanics when compared to ISSA.

 How much does an ISSA certification cost?